-If you do have a square shaped patio then the obvious choice is a square patio table too.
+If you do have a square-shaped patio then the obvious choice is a square patio table too.
 The main advantage of a square table is that it provides intimacy and is perfect for seating a small number of people.
-If there is 4 people or less, then a rectangular table can space people out a little too far.
+If there are 4 people or fewer, then a rectangular table can space people out a little too far.

 Oval Patio Tables

 Oval shape tables are a big seller for Lazy Susan.
-No corners makes it easier to pull up additional seating such as a Lazy Susan garden bench.
+No corners make it easier to pull up additional seating such as a Lazy Susan garden bench.

-In terms of the advantages, oval is similar to a rectangular table, however, it gives off the perception that it takes up less room on the patio.
+In terms of the advantages, an oval table is similar to a rectangular table, however, it gives off the perception that it takes up less room on the patio.

 Footprint wise rectangular and oval tables aren't that far apart, but the rounded corners do reduce the space a little, however, the overall effect on the eye always seems a lot greater.